VesuviusVenox/Beta-Recrafted-Archive/README.md

 Will this mod receive more updates in the future?

-This mod is currently supported, but it is intended to ahve a shorter lifespan, much like its sister project, Alpha Recrafted.
+This mod is currently supported, but it is intended to have a shorter lifespan, much like its sister project, Alpha Recrafted.
 It is meant to be a smaller, more vanilla-friendly mod, without adding too much "bloat".
 That being said, I am going to be more lenient with content additions than I was with Alpha Recrafted.